 - Base Dissociation Constant (Kb): A measure of the strength of a base in solution.
 A larger Kb indicates a stronger base.

 - Conjugate Acid-Base Pairs: An acid and a base that differ by one proton.
-Take this: HCl (acid) and Cl- (base) are a conjugate acid-base pair.
+To give you an idea, HCl (acid) and Cl- (base) are a conjugate acid-base pair.

 - Titration: A technique used to determine the concentration of an acid or base by neutralizing it with a known concentration of a base or acid.